-Taking baby aspirin in pregnancy is recommended if you have certain moderate or high pregnancy risks to prevent complications such as preeclampsia.
-In this tool we guide you through the risks that recommend taking baby aspirin based on recommendations by ACOG (American College of Obstetricians & Gynecologists).
+Want to find out if you are at-risk for preeclampsia?
+In this tool, we guide you through the risks that recommend taking baby aspirin to help prevent preeclampsia based on recommendations by ACOG (American College of Obstetricians & Gynecologists).
+Take the quiz!